OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-27.md

 ‘Cursed is anyone who sleeps with his sister, whether the daughter of his father or the daughter of his mother.’
 Then all the people shall say, ‘Amen.’

 ## Deuteronomy 27:23
-‘Cursed is anyone who sleeps with his mother-in-law.’
+‘Cursed is anyone who has improper relations with his mother-in-law.’
 Then all the people shall say, ‘Amen.’

 ## Deuteronomy 27:24
 ‘Cursed is anyone who attacks their neighbour in secret.’
 Then all the people shall say, ‘Amen.’